MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/deploy-dynamics-365-app-for-outlook.md

 ### Required privileges
 [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] provides access to [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] through the **Use Dynamics 365 App for Outlook** privilege.
 If a user doesn’t have this privilege, they’ll receive the following error:

-> “You haven't been authorized to use this app.
+“You haven't been authorized to use this app.
 Check with your system administrator to update your settings.”

- Users must also have read/write privileges for the following entities.
+Users must also have read/write privileges for the following entities:

  Business Management tab: